Creative Advertising with Marketing BA (Hons)

 Key Information Set (KIS) Data is only gathered for undergraduate full-time courses.
 There are a number of reasons why this course does not have KIS data associated with it.
 For example, it may be a franchise course run at a partner college or a course designed for continuing professional development.

-- Happy students: No.2 UK wide university for student satisfaction in marketing (Complete University Guide League Table, 2018).
+- Satisfied students: No.2 UK wide university for student satisfaction in marketing (Complete University Guide League Table, 2018).

 - Exceptional learning resources: No.1 University in the UK for Learning Resources in Marketing (National Student Survey 2016).

-- Inspiring location: a short walk to the Southbank Centre, National Theatre, BFI IMAX, Tate Modern, Royal Festival Hall, The Old Vic Theatre, and The Young Vic.
+- Inspiring location: we’re a short walk from the Southbank Centre, National Theatre, BFI IMAX, Tate Modern, Royal Festival Hall, The Old Vic Theatre, and The Young Vic.

 Started by Mel Godfrey in 2005, the scheme – coined a 'Give-Back culture' – harnesses the experience, skills, networks and passion of LSBU Marketing alumni for the benefit of those still studying.